paularmstrong/build-tracker/docs/docs/packages/server.md

 Your application will graph this branch by default and ignore builds from other branches.

 This is a useful setting if you use and track a branch that is not `master` in your git repository.
-For example, Build Tracker uses `next` as its default working branch.

 #### `dev?: boolean = false`